Streaming analytics with Apama EPL

 Using Apama streaming analytics, you can add your own logic to your IoT solution for immediate processing of incoming data from devices or other data sources.
-These user-defined operations can for example alert applications of new incoming data, create new operations based on the received data (such as sending an alarm when a threshold for a sensor is exceeded), or trigger operations on devices.
+These user-defined operations can, for example, alert applications of new incoming data, create new operations based on the received data (such as sending an alarm when a threshold for a sensor is exceeded), or trigger operations on devices.

-Important: Support for streaming analytics using CEL (Esper) is now deprecated.
-All new Cumulocity subscriptions use the Apama CEP engine.
+Important: Support for streaming analytics using CEL (Esper) is deprecated.
+All new Cumulocity IoT subscriptions use the Apama CEP engine.
 While using the Esper CEP engine is still supported for older installations, this will no longer be provided for new subscriptions and will not be invested into in the future.

 Typical real-time analytics use cases include:

 - Remote control: Turn a device off if its temperature rises over 40 degrees.